cnjinhao/nana-docs/source/01-Introduction.md

 	}

 \subsection RAII RAII
-There is a important feature as shown in above examples, as soon as a `form` object is created, its corresponding window is created, and the window is invisible till the `show()` is called to the `form` object, as soon as the `form` object is destructed, its corresponding window is closed, it conforms with the C++ object life-time concept.
+There is an important feature.
+As shown in the above examples, as soon as a `form` object is created, its corresponding window is created, but the window is invisible till the `show()` is called for the `form` object.
+As soon as the `form` object is destructed, its corresponding window is
+closed: this conforms with the C++ object life-time concept.

 \subsection Cross Cross-Platform Programming
 Nana C++ Library is designed to be used for cross-platform programming.
-Its first release is under Windows.
-Now, the library is basiclly ported to Linux(X11).
+Its first release was under Windows.
+Now, the library is ported to Linux(X11).

 The Most Important Feature: Free